install.packages("pak") #IF NOT ALREADY INSTALLED

 theme_plus(begin_discrete = 0, #<--EXCEPT BACK TO 0 TO INCLUDE PURPLE

 Ok!
 Back to the issue of extreme overplotting here.
 There are two broadly effective options for addressing overplotting in graphs like this one.
-The first, as we’ve already seen, is to pick a shape with separate color and fill aesthetics, then map color to the stroke and set the fill to "transparent" so that partial overlap between the points is evident.
+The first, as you’ve already seen, is to pick a shape with separate color and fill aesthetics, then map color to the stroke and set the fill to "transparent" so that partial overlap between the points is evident.

 However, another, more aggressive option is to instead map stroke to a color that contrasts against the background well (such as black for a white background), map fill color to your variable of interest, and then make the points semi-transparent so that points stacked on top of one another “blend” into one another chromatically.
 This is easier to see than to read: